Oliver-ss/Oliver-ss.github.io/_posts/2019-11-17-Domain-Adaptation-Reading-List.md

 # Introduction

 >Domain adaptation is a particular case of transfer learning that utilizes labeled data in one or more relevant source domains to execute new tasks in a target domain.
-Cited from "Deep Visual Domain Adaptation: A Survey"[pdf](https://arxiv.org/abs/1802.03601)
+Cited from "Deep Visual Domain Adaptation: A Survey" [pdf](https://arxiv.org/abs/1802.03601)